-Buy a Premier Series Gift of 3 months or longer and they'll get a free bottle of bubbly in their first shipment.
-Until May 31.
+Giving a Gift?
+Give a Premier Series Gift of 3 months or longer and they'll get a free bottle of bubbly in their first shipment (worth $120).
+Until Sep 30.

 We love The California Wine Club and their Premier Series is the perfect way to get introduced to their wine membership.
 In addition to a delightful selection of boutique California wine, never mass-produced or bulk wines, there are lots of extras that make this club an excellent way to discover California wine at a very fair price.